122 N. McDowell St. Charlotte, NC 28204

 What Should I Do After a Hit-and-Run Crash?

-After a car crash, responsible drivers stop and collect information from each other, report the accident to the police, and call for medical help if necessary.
+After a car crash in North Carolina, drivers are legally required stop and share information like their driver’s license number, report the accident to the police, and call for medical help if necessary.
 But what happens if the other vehicle drives off?

-One of the most important things to understand about a hit-and-run crash is that you should treat it much the same as a regular crash.
-Although there might not be someone for you to identify as the at-fault party, you will still need to prove that you were not at fault and deserve compensation.
-Contacting an experienced attorney will greatly increase your chances of obtaining compensation for property damages and medical expenses from a crash where the other driver is unidentified.
+One of the most important things to understand about a hit-and-run accident is that you should treat it much the same as a regular auto accident.
+Although you may not be able to identify the driver responsible for the crash, you will still need to prove that you were not at fault for insurance claims.
+Contacting an experienced attorney will greatly increase your chances of obtaining fair compensation for property damages and medical expenses from a crash where the other driver is unidentified.

-Keep reading to learn what to do if you’ve been in a hit-and-run car crash.
+Keep reading to learn what to do in a hit-and-run accident.

-• Write down any details you noticed about the other vehicle, such as color, make, model, or even a partial license plate number.
+• Write down any details you noticed about the other vehicle while the details are still fresh in your mind, such as color, make, model, or even a partial license plate number.

-The first thing you should do after an accident is get yourself checked out at a hospital, even if your injuries are minor.
-Not only is this crucial in terms of your overall health, but seeking medical treatment is an important aspect of your personal injury claim.
+If you have any pain after an accident, the first thing you should do is get yourself checked out at a hospital, even if your injuries are minor.
+While the most important reason is your physical well-being, seeking medical attention is an important aspect of your personal injury claim.

 RELATED ARTICLE: 3 Reasons You Should Get Medical Treatment After a Car Accident